Rajan100994/NeuralNet/README.md

 # NeuralNet
+Author -
+1)Rajan Jhaveri
+2)Varun Dani

-Implementation of Neural Net with Configurable Error Tolerance, partition into Training and Testing Data, #Hidden Layers and #Neurons in each Hidden Layer
+Implementation of Neural Net with Configurable Error Tolerance, partition into Training and Testing Data, #Hidden Layers and #Neurons in each Hidden Layer.